City-of-Helsinki/django-helusers/README.md

 Additionally `social_django` app is needed for the underlying python-social-auth.

+Before adding the apps, you will need to remove `django.contrib.admin`, as `HelusersAdminConfig` is implementation of same functionality.
+You will get `django.core.exceptions.ImproperlyConfigured: Application labels aren't unique, duplicates: admin`-error, if you forget this step.

-Add these apps to your `INSTALLED_APPS` in settings.py:
+Then proceed by adding these apps to your `INSTALLED_APPS` in settings.py:

 ```python
 INSTALLED_APPS = (